Lin-0096/AI_Job_Agent/README.md

 Why This Project Exists

-LinkedIn Job Alerts are almost useful — they surface many roles, but most are noisy:
+LinkedIn Job Alerts are almost useful, but most are noisy:
 -Too many senior or irrelevant positions
 -Low signal-to-noise ratio
 -No real sense of how well a job matches my actual experience